meta-introspector/git-submodules-rs-nix/docs/sops/SOP_Using_CRQ_Classifier.md

 ## Purpose

-This Standard Operating Procedure (SOP) outlines the steps for using the `classify_crq.sh` script to determine the suggested next step for a Change Request/Question (CRQ) document.
-This tool leverages the deterministic CRQ parser to provide automated guidance.
+This Standard Operating Procedure (SOP) outlines the steps for using the `classify_crq.sh` script to determine a basic suggested next step for a Change Request/Question (CRQ) document.
+This tool provides a quick, individual CRQ classification.

+## Background

+The `classify_crq.sh` script utilizes the `crq-parser` Rust executable, which performs a basic classification of a single CRQ based on its content.
+For a more comprehensive and nuanced analysis of all CRQs, including communication log analysis and detailed state classification, refer to `SOP_Generating_CRQ_Report.md` which uses the more advanced `crq_table_generator`.

 ## Prerequisites